Kolyunya/afdns/README.md

 * `docker exec afdns afdns-update-hph` - update automatic blacklist from [hpHosts](http://hosts-file.net/).

 ## Custom blacklist management
-The server also has a custom blacklist.
+The server also has a manual blacklist.
 The following commands let you manage it.
-* `docker exec afdns afdns-host-add foo.bar` -  add `foo.bar` to the custom blacklist.
+* `docker exec afdns afdns-host-add ad.example.com` -  add `ad.example.com` to the manual blacklist.
-* `docker exec afdns afdns-host-remove foo.bar` - remove `foo.bar` from the custom blacklist.
+* `docker exec afdns afdns-host-remove ad.example.com` - remove `ad.example.com` from the manual blacklist.
-* `docker exec afdns afdns-blacklist-backup` - send the entire custom blacklist to the `stdout`.

 ## Default configuration details
 * DNS server utilized in this container is `BIND 9`.